-4.1.2 Java Objects as Data
+5.1.2 Java Objects as Data

 Java Objects are already hierarchically structured.
 A Person class may contain information in an Address class, which may in turn contain different aspects of an address as Strings or other classes.
-When a Java object is added using the DataProviderBuilder, all publicly visible parts of that object are available to the template.
-As you may have guessed, this is courtesy of Java's excellent Reflection facilities.
+When a Java object is added using the DataProviderBuilder, all publicly visible parts of that object are available to the template, courtesy of Java's excellent Reflection facilities.